marekgluza/marekgluza.github.io/available_positions/openings.md

 To pass the interview:

-    Tell me at least one thing that I don't know, but that I could use.
+    Tell me at least one thing that I don't know, but I will need.
+Before I hire you, we both must know what warrants that decision.